danmasta/rbac/README.md

 `api.*.view` | Matches any permission at 1 depth that begins with `api` and ends with `view`.
 Matches `api.users.view`, but not `api.users` or `api.users.edit`

 ## Examples
-Define roles, look for claims on the `req.user` object, authorize against the `groups` claim
+Define roles, find claims on the `req.user` object, and authorize against the `groups` claim
 ```js
 const RBAC = require('@danmasta/rbac');